ampproject/amphtml/extensions/amp-access-poool/amp-access-poool.md

 Following latest GDPR requirements, we decided to disable cookies by default inside our paywall.
 You will have to explicitly set this attribute to reflect the user's consent.
 See [documentation](https://dev.poool.tech/doc/sdk#cookies_enabled) for more information.

+### locale

+Set default locale for all texts inside the paywall.
+See [documentation](https://dev.poool.tech/doc/sdk#locale) for more information.

+### context

+Override default or native contexts with a custom context value.
+See [documentation](https://dev.poool.tech/doc/sdk#context) for more information.

 ## Validation

 See [`amp-access-poool` rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-access-poool/validator-amp-access-poool.protoascii) in the AMP validator specification.